WilliamYangXu/williamyangxu.github.io/_pages/about.md

 <!-- 🔴 Callout line (big, red) -->
 **I am actively seeking postdoc and industry research opportunities (including internships).**{: .notice--danger}
 ## About me
 I am a fourth-year PhD student in [Purdue University’s Edwardson School of Industrial Engineering](https://engineering.purdue.edu/IE), advised by [Prof. Vaneet Aggarwal](https://web.ics.purdue.edu/~vaneet/).
-I completed an M.S. in [Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at Purdue en route to the PhD, and I hold a B.E. in Electrical Engineering from [The Chinese University of Hong Kong, Shenzhen](https://sse.cuhk.edu.cn/en/page/539).
+I completed an M.S. in [Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at Purdue in 2025 (en route to my PhD), and I earned a B.E. in Electrical Engineering from [The Chinese University of Hong Kong, Shenzhen](https://sse.cuhk.edu.cn/en/page/539) in 2022.

 My research centers on designing provably reliable algorithms for decision-making in stochastic systems; right now I’m focused on robust reinforcement learning and planning.